Mike Love: Other work, "Kokomo", and credits lawsuit

 In 1988, the Beach Boys had a U.S. number 1 hit with "Kokomo", the only number 1 the band achieved without Brian's involvement.
 Love (along with "Kokomo" co-writers Scott McKenzie, Terry Melcher, and John Phillips) was nominated for a Golden Globe Award (1988) in the Original Song category, and was nominated for a Grammy Award, for "Kokomo".
 Also in 1988, Love was inducted into the Rock and Roll Hall of Fame along with the other founding members of the Beach Boys.
 At the induction ceremony Love delivered a hostile speech, criticizing McCartney, Bruce Springsteen, Billy Joel, and Mick Jagger.
 When asked in 2016 if he regretted anything about the night, Love said, "Yeah, I regret that I didn't meditate [earlier that day]."

 In 1992, Love, along with Jardine and several Wilson family members, sued Brian for defamation regarding claims made in his 1991 memoir Wouldn't It Be Nice: My Own Story.
 The case was settled out of court by publisher HarperCollins, who awarded Love $1.5 million.
 It was the first of numerous lawsuits that Love would file against Brian.
 Two years later, Love won a legal proceeding to establish what he considered to be proper authorship credit for many of the Beach Boys songs he co-wrote.
 Love successfully argued that Murry Wilson avoided crediting him with his early lyrical contributions to Brian's songs, denying Love accrued royalties.
 He later called it "almost certainly the largest case of fraud in music history".
+Brian Wilson agreed to pay Love $5 million and split future royalties on 35 songs.

-Later years
+Post-1990s

-After the death of Carl Wilson in 1998, Love continued to tour with the Beach Boys, along with Bruce Johnston and a supporting band of new musicians, occasionally including actor John Stamos.
+After the death of Carl Wilson in 1998, Love continued to tour with the Beach Boys, along with Bruce Johnston, David Marks, who had briefly returned and a supporting band of new musicians, occasionally including actor John Stamos.
 He leased exclusive rights to tour under the Beach Boys name in a boardroom settlement with Brother Records, the Beach Boys' company.
 However, former bandmate Jardine had been touring under the banners "Beach Boys Family & Friends", "Al Jardine, Beach Boy" and "Al Jardine of the Beach Boys" during this time and Love decided to sue him in order to prevent the use of the name.
 In the lawsuit the courts ruled in Love's favor, denying Jardine the use of the Beach Boys name in any fashion.
 Jardine proceeded to appeal this decision in addition to seeking $4 million in damages.
 The California Court of Appeal proceeded to rule that, "Love acted wrongfully in freezing Jardine out of touring under the Beach Boys name", allowing Jardine to continue with his lawsuit.
 The case ended up being settled outside of court with the terms not disclosed.